openscoring/openscoring-docker/README.md

 sudo docker run --net="bridge" -p 8080:8080 -v /path/to/pmml:/openscoring/pmml jpmml/openscoring:latest --model-dir /openscoring/pmml
 ```

 The container uses Docker's default network setup, which is separate from host's network stack.
 It is impossible to use privileged HTTP methods.
-The only option for deploying and undeploying models is via the PMML auto-deployment directory `/openscoring/pmml`.
+The only option for deploying and undeploying models is via the model auto-deployment directory `/openscoring/pmml`.
 This directory is mapped to host's filesystem directory `/path/to/pmml` using the *data volume* mechanism.

 # License #